davidf2281/Mocca/README.md

 # Mocca - A More Controllable Camera App for iOS

-Mocca - the **MO**re **C**ontrollable **C**amera **A**pp - is a minimalist stills-only iOS camera, designed for folk accustomed to manual photography that like to have more predictable control than the stock iOS camera app affords.
+Mocca - the **MO**re **C**ontrollable **C**amera **A**pp - is a minimalist stills-only iOS camera, with the design goal of appealing to those accustomed to manual photography who like to have more predictable control than the stock iOS camera app affords.
 You set the focus/exposure point yourself and — unlike the stock iOS app — it stays there rather than resetting itself on a whim just as you're about to hit the shutter button.

 Mocca is very much a work in progress, but the main branch is always in a useable state.
 It's currently very simple indeed (just a camera preview, shutter button and a tap-to-set focus/exposure reticle) but entirely functional.